Roots and Radishes

 • 📖 Recipe

-• Quinoa - The base of this recipe.
+• Quinoa - The base of this salad recipe.
 Fun fact, quinoa is largely thought of as a whole grain but is technically a seed!

 • Water or broth - For cooking the quinoa.